jls42/leapmultix/README.en.md

 **GameMode (base class)**: All modes inherit from a common class with standardized methods.

-**GameModeManager**: Centralized orchestration for launching and managing modes.
+**GameModeManager**: Centralized orchestration of mode launching and management.

 **UI Components**: TopBar, InfoBar, Dashboard, and Customization provide a consistent interface.